lazyatom/interblah.net/soups/blog/not-all-accusations-are-baseless.snip.markdown

 **But what if the accusations aren't baseless?**

 [His ex Chief of Staff thinks he fits the general description of a fascist](https://www.theguardian.com/us-news/2024/nov/04/is-trump-a-fascist).
-His [disrespect for the democratic process](https://edition.cnn.com/2024/11/03/politics/trump-dark-closing-message/index.html) makes him as clearly authoritarian.
+His [disrespect for the democratic process](https://edition.cnn.com/2024/11/03/politics/trump-dark-closing-message/index.html) is clearly authoritarian.
 He has stated plainly that [he wants to silence or remove his opposition](https://abcnews.go.com/Politics/trumps-enemy-threat-spurs-critics-alarm-authoritarian-shift/story?id=114816374).

 He fits the definition.
 Calling him a fascist is hardly baseless, unless you're going to argue "oh, he's just saying that, he doesn't actually believe it or won't actually do it."
 I don't buy that.